 There is no need to specify any message at access stratum to report the PC5 interface availability/unavailability to the upper layers.
 If needed, that is left to implementation.

+The PC5 interface availability/unavailability for the different V2X QoS values (VQI or range of VQI), e.g. a flag/bit indicating for the different QoS whether the PC5 interface is available/unavailable.

+The PC5 interface availability/unavailability for the different V2X transmission types, e.g. a flag/bit indicating for the different V2X transmission types (i.e. unicast, groupcast, broadcast) whether the PC5 interface is available/unavailable.

 Others